-As attorneys representing sellers of businesses in NJ, there are some common themes we see in each sale.
+As attorneys representing sellers of businesses in NJ, we see common themes in each sale.

 It’s not rocket science to create a blueprint for selling your business.
 Packaging your business for sale and making it look good to a prospective buyer isn’t hard and will get you the highest price for your business.
 Here are some pointers to consider:

-• A solid profits history.
-A buyer wants to see that the business has made money for at least the preceding two to three years.
+- A solid profit history.
+A buyer wants to see that the business has been profitable for at least the past 2 to 3 years.

-• A good location that can be taken over by the buyer.
-This is particularly important where your location is essential to the success of the business (i.e., retail).
+- A good location that can be taken over by the buyer.
+This is particularly important when your location is essential to the business’s success (e.g., retail).

-• The business space and equipment are in good appearance and state of repair.
-A smoothly running and attractive operation is a huge plus since it means that the buyer can build on your success, not have to create it.
-In addition, it demonstrates to him or her that the business has been well managed and operated.
+- The business space and equipment are in good condition and well-maintained.
+A smoothly running, attractive operation is a huge plus, since it means the buyer can build on your success rather than create it.
+In addition, it demonstrates to him or her that the business has been well-managed and operated.

-• An exclusive distributorship that can be taken over by the buyer.
+- An exclusive distributorship that can be transferred to the buyer.

-• Limited or less competition means guaranteed customers and higher profit margins with each dollar of sales.
+- Limited competition means guaranteed customers and higher profit margins per dollar of sales.

-• A loyal group of customers or clients.
-A databank of constant and repeat customers means the buyer can hit the ground running.
+- A loyal group of customers or clients.
+A database of repeat customers means the buyer can hit the ground running.
 A solid customer base is critical.

 The First Step in Selling Your NJ Business